 Facilities

-Most of the Yale Music campus is located in the block bounded by College, Wall, Temple, and Elm streets.
+Most of the Yale School of Music campus is located in the block bounded by College, Wall, Temple, and Elm streets.
 Abby and Mitch Leigh Hall, at 435 College St., reopened in 2005 after a year of renovations.
-This beautiful building was built in 1930 in the Gothic style as the University’s health center and has been thoroughly updated and modernized.
-It houses numerous faculty studios, the dean’s office, and three classrooms.
+This beautiful building was built in 1930 in the Gothic style as the university’s health center and has been thoroughly updated and modernized.
+It houses numerous faculty studios, the deputy dean’s office, and two classrooms.

 Gustave Stoeckel Hall, directly across College Street from Sprague Hall, was named after Yale’s first professor of music in 1954 and is home to the Yale Department of Music.
 The only Venetian Gothic structure on campus, Stoeckel Hall was completely renovated and expanded in 2008 and reopened in January of 2009.